hamidbani/sql/02_activities/assignments/Assignment1.md

 To insert the new row use VALUES, specifying the value you want for each column:
 `VALUES(col1,col2,col3,col4,col5)`

+CREATE TABLE new_vendor AS
+SELECT * FROM vendor;

+INSERT INTO new_vendor
+VALUES (
+    10,
+    "Thomass Superfood Store",
+    "Fresh Focused",
+    "Thomas",
+    "Rosenthal"
+);

 <div align="center">-</div>

 #### Date